 '''

 ;;; book.el - Special code for book style.

 (TeX-add-style-hook

 "book"

 (lambda ()

-(LaTeX-largest-level-set "chapter"))
+(LaTeX-largest-level-set "part"))

-LaTeX-dialect)
+TeX-dialect)

 '''

-The example is from the AUCT_EX sources and is loaded for any IAT_EX document using the book document class (or style before IAT_EX2e).
-The file specifies that the largest kind of section in such a document is chapter.
+The example is from the AUCTEX sources and is loaded for any LATEX document using the book document class (or style before LATEX2e).
+(Note that the above code is much simplified for explanatory purpose.)
+The file specifies that the largest kind of section in such a document is 'part'.
 The interesting thing to notice is that the style file defines an (anonymous) function, and adds it to the list of loaded style hooks by calling TeX-add-style-hook.